Here are 9 perfect Portsmouth things to do this weekend to beat the January blues

-Things to do in Portsmouth: 9 activities for the whole family this weekend to beat the January blues
+Things to do in Portsmouth: 9 of the best activities for this weekend including Gok Wan in Southsea

-There are plenty of reasons to get out and about in the Portsmouth area this weekend - despite the miserable weather forecast.
+There are plenty of reasons to get out and about in the Portsmouth area this weekend.

 and live on Freeview channel 276